Anamely Ramos

 Foto © Instagram / Anamely Ramos

-Anamely RamosPhoto © Photo © Instagram / Anamely Ramos
+Anamely RamosPhoto © Instagram / Anamely Ramos

 Anamely Ramos González is a Cuban art curator and activist.
 She was born on January 22.
-She is one of the most visible faces of the San Isidro Movement (MSI) to which she belongs.
+She is one of the most prominent faces of the San Isidro Movement (MSI) to which she belongs.

-Maykel Osorbo out of communication in prison.
+Maykel Osorbo cut off from communication in prison.

 • CiberCuba Editorial Team

-Controversy over Tonya Boyd concert in Cuba
+Controversy over Tonya Boyd's concert in Cuba

-Filmmaker of Cuban misfortunes
+Filmmaker of Cuban Misfortunes

 • Carlos Cabrera Pérez